Setting the Bar: Your Responsibilities as a Graider

 The Hall Pass System

 We understand that emergencies happen and, in these instances, you may need to be removed from an assignment.
-That's why each Graider has 3 hall passes that they can redeem in case of an emergency by communicating with The Graide Network team.
+That's why each Graider receives 3 hall passes that they can redeem in case of an emergency by communicating with The Graide Network team.
 Graiders are expected to be clear, direct, and honest in their communication and must communicate all emergencies as soon as possible (or at least 24 hours before the assignment deadline).
-You can do this by emailing firstname.lastname@example.org or texting the team hotline on +1 646-200-5768.
-You can learn more about our Hall Pass system here.
+You can do this by emailing firstname.lastname@example.org or texting +1 646-200-5768.
+Learn how the Hall Pass system works by watching the video.

 Working as an Independent Contractor